Armand-007/CMPG-323-Overview---32397798/README.md

 The file .gitignore will be created and all the files that needs to be ignored when uploading projects to the repository will be added to the .gitignore file.

 ### Storage of credentials and sensitive information.
+Information and data will be protected by two step verification, special keys for users and a login system to only provide access to authorised users.